-Is Drug & Alcohol Rehab Tax Deductible?
-(When & How To Claim Rehab on Your Taxes)
+Is Drug and Alcohol Rehab Tax Deductible?
+(When and How To Claim Rehab on Your Taxes)

 If you’ve been diagnosed with a substance use disorder and have been seeking treatment, you may wonder whether your rehab expenses deductible.
 This is a valid question because tax deductions are a way to get reimbursed for any out-of-pocket costs you may have had to pay relating to things like healthcare.
 You can sometimes deduct the cost of alcohol and drug rehab services and help lower your tax burden.
 A few stipulations and factors affect whether this option will be right for you.

 Medical expenses may include any aspect of your treatment for substance use, such as the costs of diagnosis, mitigation treatment or prevention, and medical services.2 Additionally, you’ll be able to deduct drug rehab costs for yourself or a dependent.
 A dependent could include your spouse, child, or other eligible dependents.1

 What Is a Tax Deduction and How Does It Work?